Dudley Kingswinford RFC: Early history

 The club was founded in May 1920.
 Known in its early years as the Bean Football Club, the name Dudley Kingswinford was adopted in 1927.
 After playing at several grounds the club moved to its current premises in 1962.

 Ground

 Dudley Kingswinford play home games at Heathbrook, located on the western outskirts of Wall Heath, Kingswinford.
 The ground is most accessible by car with the nearest train station being Stourbridge Town railway station, over 5 miles away.
 The ground has four full size pitches (1st XV, 2nd XV, 3rd XV and training), along with five pitches for youth rugby (under-9 to under-13).

 The ground capacity for the 1st XV pitch is approximately 2,260, with 260 seated in the main stand and an estimated 2,000 standing pitch side including on the grass banks and by the club-house.

-Current standings

-Dudley Kingswinford were demoted from National League 2 North at the end of the 2013–14 season and played in National League 3 Midlands from 2014–15.
-Following a further relegation they play in Midlands 1 West and in the 2016–17 season they finished 4th overall.
-They were promoted back to Midlands Premier at the end of the 2019–20 season.